Limited TimeFast mode is completely free!Try it now

 Lipinski Compliant 44.8% -

-Only 39.7% of compounds passed both Lipinski's Rule of 5 and PAINS filters, highlighting that bacterial natural products often exist beyond traditional "drug-like" chemical space.
+Only 39.7% of compounds passed both Lipinski's Rule of 5 and PAINS filters.
+That's not surprising - bacterial natural products often sit outside traditional drug-like chemical space.
+Vancomycin and daptomycin wouldn't pass Lipinski either.

 PCA visualization showing two distinct chemical clusters in the bacterial natural product space